-Offers held by students at RIC in 2019 include Oxford for Chemistry, Cambridge for History, Economics at KCL, Physics at UCL, Biological Sciences at Durham, Medicine at UEA, Medicine at Queen Mary, Law at Bristol, Economics at Edinburgh, Palaeontology at Bristol, Computer Science at Warwick, Business Economics at Loughborough and Aerospace Engineering at Bath.
-The most popular university destination over the last few years for RIC students has been Exeter.
+University places won by students at RIC recently included Oxford for Chemistry, Cambridge for History, Economics at KCL, Physics at UCL, Biological Sciences at Durham, Medicine at KCL, Law at Bristol, Economics at Edinburgh, Palaeontology at Bristol, Computer Science at Warwick, Business Economics at Loughborough and Aerospace Engineering at Bath.
+The most popular university destinations over the last few years for RIC students have been Exeter, Bristol and UCL.

 A rigorous testing regime in the sixth form informs teachers’ planning and promotes examination success.
 Students’ attitudes to their work and learning are exemplary.
 The warmth and relaxed college atmosphere give students the confidence to participate in lessons without fear of being labelled a failure.